MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning-content.md

 This reference architecture shows how to apply neural-style transfer to a video, using Azure Machine Learning. *Style transfer* is a deep learning technique that composes an existing image in the style of another image.
-This architecture can be generalized for any scenario that uses batch scoring with deep learning. [**Deploy this solution**](#deploy-the-solution).
+You can generalize this architecture for any scenario that uses batch scoring with deep learning.

 ## Architecture